Sustainable Living Center Oregon

-The design acts like a thermostat.
+The design acts as a thermostat.
 It produces heat in the winter during clear days.
 When the seasonal temperatures warm, the structure reduces the solar heating input.

 Water is four times more efficient than earth or any other thermal mass.
 Using water is a perfectly available item and it is actually quite sustainable because you only fill the water containers once for the life of that container.”

-It is recommend using 2 to 5 gallons of water per square-foot of glazing, typically stored in milk jugs or 55-gallon plastic black barrels.
+It is recommended using 2 to 5 gallons of water per-square-foot of glazing, typically stored in milk jugs or 55-gallon plastic black barrels.
 If you want it to run cool in the winter and warm in summer – meaning grow some tomatoes in the summer and grow all some greens and broccoli and all that good stuff that we love in winter – then 2 gallons is enough.
-But if you want to stabilize the heat and cold, then go 5-plus gallons per square-foot of glazing.
+But if you want to stabilize the heat and cold, then go 5-plus gallons per-square-foot of glazing.

 It is anticipated that there would be 164 gallons of water stored in 164 milk jugs lining the north, east, and west walls.